 On August 28, 1923, he was back at the Island Stadium playing for the New York Yankees in an exhibition game against the Leafs.
 During batting practice, excited fans saw Ruth hit a few balls into the bleachers and then wowed everyone when he hit the ball against the clock in centre field during fungo hitting.

-But… during that game, Babe Ruth, the “Sultan of Swat,” hit a homer that soared high into the air and fell out of sight behind the bleacher wall into Toronto’s bay.
+But… during that game, Babe Ruth, the “Sultan of Swat,” hit a homer that soared high into the air over the right field wall and fell out of sight behind the bleacher wall into Toronto’s bay.
 That ball would be worth a fortune today.
 The Leafs took the win that game 8 to 2.

 Demolition of the Stadium